Focinfi/apifaker/README.md

 http.ListenAndServe("localhost:3000", fakeApi)
 ```

-Now almost everthing is done, let's assume that we use the above example users.json file for the `fakerApi`, then you have a list of restful apis for users:
+Now almost everthing is done, let's assume that we use the above examples of users.json and books.json for the `fakerApi`, then you have a list of restful apis for users:

 ```shell
 GET    /users